converged-computing/rainbow/python/v1/README.md

 python ./examples/flux/register.py keebler
 status: REGISTER_EXISTS

-The cluster keebler alreadey exists.
+The cluster keebler already exists.
 ```

 But of course other cluster names you can register.
 A "cluster" can actually be a cluster, or a flux instance, or any entity that can accept jobs.
 The script also accepts arguments (see `register.py --help`)